Latest Blog Posts

 Each section of the garbage can holds a different type of trash

 It made recycling very easy.
-It was all in one place, the corners were labeled so you knew where to put your cans, paper, garbage and glass.
+It was all in one place, the corners were labelled so you knew where to put your cans, paper, garbage and glass.
 You can easily make dividers for the garbage cans for bedrooms.
 It would make collecting the garbage easy, only one container, and it would be sorted and ready to add to the larger containers going out to the curb.

 Shoe Organizers are Versatile